easybuilders/easybuild-blog/docs/posts/2025/05/EasyBuild-5.1.0.md

 ## Notable bug fixes

-Next to the highlights covered above, there are a couple of small yet worth to mention bug fixes included in EasyBuild v5.1.0:
+Beyond the highlights covered above, there are a couple of small bug fixes included in EasyBuild v5.1.0:

 - The `pip check` command is now executed only *once* in the sanity check for an installation that involves Python packages, which makes sense since this is a global check (not for a specific Python package).